 - Didactics, including journal club, presentations, and readings.
 Every week, residents receive one-on-one time with multiple faculty members for topical discussions.

 - Machine-based training, in which residents will receive long-term, in-depth experience with the whole range of equipment in our department.

-- Projects, in which residents will be continually involved in opportunities to improve the clinic and expand its capabilities.
+- Projects, in which residents are continually involved in actual opportunities to improve the clinic and expand its capabilities.

 The Medical Physics Residency at Cooper is a two year program with a July 1 start date.
-The program has applied for CAMPEP accreditation.
+The program is CAMPEP-accredited.
 We plan to admit one new resident each year.

 Residents will have the opportunity to attend one meeting a year (typically AAPM Summer School in year 1 and AAPM Spring Clinical Meeting in year 2).
 Residents will also have the opportunity to visit other centers in their second year including the University of Texas MD Anderson Cancer Center in Houston.